About Cement Manufacturers Association (CMA)

 Accounting for over 7% of the global installed capacity, the Indian Cement sector is the second largest cement industry in the world, second only to China.
 It plays a binding and pivotal role in both the infrastructure and socio-economic development of the Country; moreover, the Indian Cement Industry is the fourth-largest revenue contributor to the exchequer and the second- largest revenue contributor to the Indian Railways — it contributes nearly US$ 7.14 billion (INR 50,000 crore) per annum to Government via taxes and levies, and about US$ 1.29 billion (INR 9,000 crore) per annum to the Indian Railways by way of freight revenue.

-The total installed capacity in the Indian cement sector is approximately 500 million tonnes per annum, while cement production is approximately 280 million tonnes per annum, signifying a capacity utilisation of around 59%.
+The total Installed capacity in the Indian cement sector is approximately 545 million tonnes per annum, whereas 337 million tonne of cement was produced in 2018-19, signifying a capacity utilisation of around 62%.
 Dominated by domestic players, the Indian Cement Industry has been a first mover with regard to keeping pace with changing socio-economic and environmental paradigms, whether it is adoption of new technologies, adhering to stricter environmental standards or utilising other industries’ waste produce.

 Its essential characteristics lend the Cement Industry a fundamental role vis-à-vis its compatriots in the core infrastructure sector basket — the Industry is the foundation, the binding force for all infrastructure projects, including roads, bridges, housing, sanitation and water conservation.
 From the perspective of the Country’s future development, promoting sectoral growth is important for increased investments and capacity additions.